bricrsa/azuredatabricks_loganalytics/README.md

 - *createResult*, *deleteResult* and *resizeResult* includes the cluster name via RequestParams.clusterName
 - *delete* events do not include cluster name

-For jobs clusters, the provisioned resources or pool can be found in the create event
+For **jobs clusters**, the provisioned resources or pool can be found in the create event
 - in RequestParams
     use node_type_id and num_workers for SQL Analytics for pooled users = use instance_pool_id and driver_instance_pool_id and num_workers